felixge/sqlbench/README.md

   -s	Silent mode for non-interactive use, only prints stats once after terminating.
   -t float
-    	Terminate after the given number of seconds. (default -1) -v	Verbbose output.
+    	Terminate after the given number of seconds. (default -1) -v	Verbose output.
 Print the content of all SQL queries, as well as the PostgreSQL version.
   -version
     	Print version and exit.